 For the bullied teen, the school would appear mortifying, and they would rather stay home and lose their education than go to school in fear of what’s gonna happen that day.
-As parents, we must know all the detrimental effects teen bullying has on the teen.
-Maybe your child is the bully or the bullied.
-So it doesn’t hurt to know this, and you can intervene before things take a turn for the worse
+As parents, we must know all the detrimental effects teen bullying has.
+Maybe your child is the bully or the one being bullied.
+So it doesn’t hurt to know this, and you can intervene before things take a turn for the worse.

-Serious Effects Bullying Has on the Bullied:
+Serious Effects of Bullying on Teenagers

-Though the psychological effects of bullying stay with us for longer periods than the physical ones, it is the physical one that is immediate and scares us the most.
+Though the psychological effects of bullying stay with us for longer periods, it is the physical one that is immediate and scares us the most.
 A bully may trip us as we walk through the aisle to our class or upend the food tray we carry.
-Or he may simply start some pointless altercation and hurt the teen physically.
+Or they may simply start some pointless altercation and hurt the teen physically.
 Since bullies usually pick targets who are smaller, due to their bigger stature, the victims can’t help but just cry or put their head down.

 Some teens take things too far.
 They feel they were oppressed so much that they begin to hate school.
 In extreme cases, the bullied teens take matters into their own hands, which results in horrifying violence.
 So parents should pay closer attention to their children; when they are too quiet or preoccupied, your intervention is needed.
 If your teen is not willing to talk, call his/her friends and ask if everything is alright at school.
 If you come to learn that your teen is indeed bullied by some kid at school, reach for the principal.
 Trying and meeting the parents of the kid who is bullying will also help.

 It is closely related to the mental trauma the affected teen suffers.
-Though it originates from mental agony, the ill-effects show outside.
+Though it originates from mental agony, the ill effects of bullying show outside.
 In layman’s terms, somatization is the physical manifestation of psychological disorders, like anxiety.
 When the bullying gets too much, the victim would not be able to sleep or eat properly.
-In extreme cases, even if the teen is able to shove down the food, due to the persistence of the parents, he/she would have trouble digesting it.
+In extreme cases, even if the teen is able to shove down the food, due to the persistence of the parents, they would have trouble digesting it.
 Similarly, your teen might also experience anxiety, headaches, and/or palpitations.